 Figure 4.4: Median Concentration Of Human-Specific Bacteroides

-For bovine-specific Bacteroides bacteria, quantifiable levels were found in all 11 mainstem locations, and in all but one of the 19 tributary locations sampled.
-Of the 83 samples collected, 95% of the samples also exceed the analytical reporting limit (30 gene copies/100mL for bovine-specific Bacteroides), meaning that 95% of the samples contain detectable levels of bovine source Bacteroides bacteria.
+For bovine-specific Bacteroides bacteria, quantifiable levels were found in all but one of the 11 mainstem locations, and in all but two of the 5 tributary locations sampled for the assessment of Bacteroides bacteria.
+Of the 48 samples collected, 88% of the samples also exceed the analytical reporting limit (30 gene copies/100mL for bovine-specific Bacteroides), meaning that 88% of the samples contain detectable levels of bovine source Bacteroides bacteria.

 Of the 43 HUC-12 subwatersheds, 11 HUC-12s were sampled for bovine-specific Bacteroides bacteria.
 All but Green Valley Creek HUC-12 showed median concentrations exceeding 100 gene copies/100 mL.
-4 of the 11 HUC-12 subwatersheds sampled showed median concentrations exceeding 1,000 gene copies/100 mL, and Porter Creek-Russian River HUC-12 showed median concentrations of 23,684 gene copies/100 mL.
+Four of the 11 HUC-12 subwatersheds sampled showed median concentrations exceeding 1,000 gene copies/100 mL, and Porter Creek-Russian River HUC-12 showed median concentrations of 23,684 gene copies/100 mL.
 The higher the median concentration of bovine-specific Bacteroides bacteria, the greater the certainty that discharges of bovine fecal waste occur within the identified HUC-12 subwatershed.
-Table 4.5 and Figure 4.5 summarize these data.
+Table 4.5 summarizes these data.
+It has been updated to reflect the findings of the 2020 reanalysis.

 Table 4.5 Bovine-specific Bacteroides in the Russian River